 We use the expression ‘see the world in black and white’ to describe a simple view of the world—some things are very good and some are very bad.
 The Night Watch world is not a black and white one.
 The Dark Others are not evil; they are simply self-centered.
 They don’t want to destroy the world; they would rather enjoy its pleasures.
 And the Light Others are not faultless.
 They may try to make the world the better place, but they are not always right and their actions sometimes do more harm than good.

 Throughout story, Anton is filled with doubt.
 He sees the dangers in the philosophies of both groups so he follows his own conscience to guide his actions.

 If you had a choice, would you join the light or dark?
 Or would you, as Anton does, try to find your own path?

-Trailer for the Film Adaptation of Nightwatch.
-Caution: This trailer presents the story as a kind of horror film, so it is quite scary in places.
+Caution: this following trailer presents the story as a kind of horror film, so it is quite scary in places.